rclone/rclone/MANUAL.md

       --s3-acl string                                Canned ACL used when creating buckets and storing or copying objects.
       --s3-bucket-acl string                         Canned ACL used when creating buckets.
-      --s3-chunk-size SizeSuffix                     Chunk size to use for uploading. (default 5M) --s3-disable-checksum                          Don't store MD5 checksum with object metadata --s3-endpoint string                           Endpoint for S3 API.
+      --s3-chunk-size SizeSuffix                     Chunk size to use for uploading. (default 5M) --s3-copy-cutoff SizeSuffix                    Cutoff for switching to multipart copy (default 5G) --s3-disable-checksum                          Don't store MD5 checksum with object metadata --s3-encoding MultiEncoder                     This sets the encoding for the backend. (default Slash,InvalidUtf8,Dot) --s3-endpoint string                           Endpoint for S3 API.
       --s3-env-auth                                  Get AWS credentials from runtime (environment variables or EC2/ECS meta data if no env vars).
       --s3-force-path-style                          If true use path style access if false use virtual hosted style. (default true)
       --s3-leave-parts-on-error                      If true avoid calling abort upload on a failure, leaving all successfully uploaded parts on S3 for manual recovery.
+      --s3-list-chunk int                            Size of listing chunk (response list for each ListObject S3 request). (default 1000)
       --s3-location-constraint string                Location constraint - must be set to match the Region.
       --s3-provider string                           Choose your S3 provider.
       --s3-region string                             Region to connect to.